agilethought/inside-protractor-locators/readme.md

   by.binding('person.email')
   ```
 #### Model
-  This locator will find an element by its **ng-model** angular expression.
+  This locator will find an element by its **ng-model** angular directive.
    ```
   <input type="text" ng-model="person.name">
   ```